Britain & Equality

 Gender Recognition Reform

 We have also come to understand that gender recognition reform, though supported in the consultation undertaken by the last Government, is not the top priority for transgender people.
-Perhaps their most important concern is the state of transgender healthcare.
-Transgender people tell us that waiting lists at NHS gender clinics are too long.
-The Government agrees and is deeply concerned at the distress it can cause.

 Teaching gender identity in schools